ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 In this blog post we'll take a brief look at some of the lessons learned while creating a cross-platform location sharing app.

 Why did I make this app?
 Well, have a think - how many apps on your phone have the ability to share the real-time location of taxis, deliveries or people?
-If you had the same basic functionality you could make any number of services such as games, visualisations or even a rival delivery service.
-You'd be surprised how much fun people can have with just the map itself ([looking at you GeoGuessr](https://www.geoguessr.com)).

-The app was built with Angular using [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/).
-These tools give us the ability to build cross-platform apps using native features and view components using a single codebase.
-With any luck, it'll be released in the near future so I'll only be speaking in relation to a subset of the core functionality:
+After all, [the map itself is enough for some people](https://www.geoguessr.com)!
+There's a lot you can do here, but I settled on an app based on real-world exploration with small groups of friends.
+With any luck, it'll be released in the near future so I'll only be speaking in relation to a subset of the core functionality / example code.

+Using Angular with [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/), I was able to build a cross-platform app using native features and view components with a single codebase.
+Some of the key features include:

-- User authentication with Google SSO
+- Authentication with Google SSO
-- Share user location data with other users
+- Share location data with other users
-- Match user location with pre-configured GPS landmarks server-side
+- Match location with pre-configured GPS landmarks server-side
-- Render user avatars on a map and update their locations in real-time
+- Render avatars on a map and update user locations in real-time

+You can find [details of the architecture and deployment at the end of the article](#bonus-content---a-closer-look-at-how-the-app-works) but for now let's jump right into the findings from early user testing.

 ## Findings from Test #1 with real users